Managing Trade Secrets in Thailand

 Trade secrets are protected by laws in many southeast Asian countries like Indonesia, Thailand, Singapore, and Malaysia for example.
 All of these countries have specific requirements for trade secret protection by law, which normally include that:

 - It has real or potential economic value

 - Necessary measures have been taken to protect its secrecy.

 In Thailand, trade secrets should be recorded with the Thai Department of Intellectual Property (DIP) in order to be fully enforceable.
 Only basic information is required for this, and efficient recording strategies can be set up without actually disclosing essential contents of the trade secret.

 SMEs should make sure to document the trade secrets protection measures they take.
-It is also essential to maintain sufficient records of the flow of information in and out of the company, including keeping records of meetings, discussions, emails, written correspondence, and the transfer of electronic files so that a company can conduct an investigation and have evidence in case it suspect that its trade secrets have been misappropriated.
-In many South East Asian countries like Indonesia and Thailand, for example, it is necessary to prove that the secret has been taken by the suspected party.
-This, however, can be difficult as the litigation procedure in may South East Asian countries like Indonesia is not equipped with sufficient discovery mechanisms to uncover the relevant evidence.
+It is also essential to maintain sufficient records of the flow of information in and out of the company, including keeping records of meetings, discussions, emails, written correspondence, and the transfer of electronic files so that a company can conduct an investigation and have evidence in case it suspects that its trade secrets have been misappropriated.
+In many Southeast Asian countries like Indonesia and Thailand, for example, it is necessary to prove that the secret has been taken by the suspected party.
+This, however, can be difficult as the litigation procedure in many southeast Asian countries like Indonesia is not equipped with sufficient discovery mechanisms to uncover the relevant evidence.